 We are required to hold a Countercyclical Buffer (CCYB) dependent on the geographical breakdown of our assets.
 It is set by individual countries and is designed to limit excessive credit growth.
 As we are wholly located in the UK, the UK element of the CCYB is set by the Financial Policy Committee (FPC) and can range from 0% to 2.5%.
-On 13 December 2022 it increased to 1.0% following the reduction in March 2020 in response to the COVID-19 pandemic.
+On 2 July 2023 it increased to 2.0% following the reduction in response to COVID-19.

 Additionally, as with other UK financial institutions, we are required to hold a Capital Conservation Buffer (CCOB), which can be used to absorb losses during periods of economic and financial stress, to avoid breaching minimum capital requirements.
-The CCOB is also set as a percentage of RWA's at 31 December 2022 was 2.5%.
+The CCOB is also set as a percentage of RWA's.
+At 31 December 2023 was 2.5%.